HomeRule

 AI authorship disclosure

-Parts of HomeRule’s guides and glossary are generated with large language models using real, structured data as inputs.
-Generated drafts are reviewed for factual accuracy against the underlying sources before publication.
+Our editorial team uses AI for research and drafting, with human review for factual accuracy against the underlying sources before publication.
 Data-driven pages (county, state, calculator) are programmatically rendered from imported datasets.

 Updates and corrections